Blog posts for BrainGrid.org

 Braingrid Corporation is a designer, manufacturer and marketer of advanced digital communication devices and software systems that simplify the management of “things” as they relate to the “Internet of Things (IoT).” (www.braingrid.org)

 Braingrid is a Toronto based global technology company that provides an affordable, versatile and quick-to-install sensor platform for cannabis cultivators.
-Braingrid captures real-time data needed to increase revenues, reduce costs and risks, and connects cultivators to their grow on a microclimate level.
+Braingrid captures real-time data needed to increase revenues, reduce costs and risks, and connects cultivators to their grow.